ahamdesigner/perfume/README.md

 ## Digital Image perfumes
 Best in the class digital perfume.
-Highest standard perfume
+High definition standard perfume
 ### Slogan
-Once you like thats it.
+Once you like cant resist it.
 ## Vision
 To improve standard of impression.
 ## Mission